ppy/osu-wiki/news/2022-03-22-community-contributors-elite-nominators.md

 [![](/wiki/shared/news/2022-03-22-community-contributors-elite-nominators/Zer0.jpg)](https://osu.ppy.sh/users/4260033)

-The winner of a highly coveted *white mug* for nominating many new mappers' creations earlier in 2021, [**Zer0-**](https://osu.ppy.sh/users/4260033) helped massively in cultivating the modding and mapping scene throughout their brief stint as a Beatmap Nominator.
+A winner of a highly coveted *white mug* for nominating many new mappers' creations earlier in 2021, [**Zer0-**](https://osu.ppy.sh/users/4260033) has helped massively in cultivating the modding and mapping scene throughout their brief stint as a Beatmap Nominator.

 During this time, they almost single-handedly revived the venerable drum and bass genre in Ranked, catapulting many now astronomically popular maps such as [The Words I Never Said](https://osu.ppy.sh/beatmapsets/1470072) and [USSEEWA](https://osu.ppy.sh/beatmapsets/1322727) into the limelighy for many to enjoy.